Plato-solutions/scandipwa-storybook/README.md

 ```

 > **Note**: Copying the code might cause an issue with eslint rules defined by ScandiPWA.
-The conflicts are mostly appears in spacing.
-To resolve them, please use any ESLint extention for your IDE that allow to spectate and fix the issues automatically.
+The conflicts are mostly spacing issues.
+To solve them, please use any ESLint extension for your IDE that allow to spectate and fix the issues automatically.
+Also make sure you have one empty line at the end of your file.

 #### The output of the Storybook UI: